semensanyok/voxel_world/ Vulkan_optimizations.md

 It's not possible to record 2 command buffers from the same pool on different threads.
 Create pool per thread, even for queues from same family.
 [The application must not allocate and/or free descriptor sets from the same pool in multiple threads simultaneously.](https://www.khronos.org/registry/vulkan/specs/1.1-extensions/man/html/VkDescriptorPool.html)
+23/02/2025
+  - Create transfer workers and put them in queue.
+Initialize command pool, command buffer, staging buffer in main thread.
+    Only recording must be done from a thread that acquires a worker.
+Not necessary to postpone the initialization.

 [ Build command buffers in parallel and evenly across several threads/cores to multiple command lists.
 Recording commands is a CPU intensive operation and no driver threads come to the rescue. ](https://developer.nvidia.com/blog/vulkan-dos-donts/)
 [ Don’t create too many threads or too many command lists.
 Too many threads will oversubscribe your CPU resources, too many command lists may accumulate too much overhead. ](https://developer.nvidia.com/blog/vulkan-dos-donts/)